Bad-Jubies/bad-jubies.github.io/_posts/2020-9-8-OSCP-Review.md

 Earning my OSCP designation was a bitter sweet moment.
 I feel validated knowing that I have the technical know-how to pass the exam, but I miss the grind of chasing the certification.
 I still feel like a complete noob and intend on continuing my infosec education.

-I have recently started a Desktop support role, but intend to continue my infosec education.
+I have recently started a desktop support role, but intend to continue my infosec education.
 My goal for the remainder of 2020 is to learn more about web exploit development and earn my OSWE certification.
 I signed up to start Offensive Security's AWAE course in October and hope to be ready for the OSWE exam by December.

 ## RESOURCES